11 Tips for Surfing Safely

 2. Enter the water holding the surfboard by its nose, beside you.

 This may seem like an obvious one, but so many beginners enter the ocean with the surfboard right in front of them.
 Even worse, they keep it in front of them, in a parallel position to the waves.
 When a wave crashes in front of them, it can throw the board right back and hit them on the head.
-Keeping the board perpendicular to the waves and holding it by the nose beside you will give you more control over the board while preventing it to hit you when the waves come
+Keeping the board perpendicular to the waves and holding it by the nose beside you will give you more control over the board while preventing it from hitting you when the waves come.

 HoldTheNose